2025 FIBA Asia Cup qualification: Second round

 The 12 qualified teams were divided into two groups of six teams (teams from groups A/B form Group E and teams from groups C/D into Group F).
-The results against teams that advanced were carried over and the teams played against the teams they did not met in the first round.
+The results against teams that advanced were carried over and the teams played against the teams they did not meet in the first round.
 The top four teams of each group advanced to the qualifiers.
 The groups were played in a single venue.

 Group E

 The tournament was held in Qatar.